sstok/contributing/code/patches.rst

     $ gush core:configure

-Make sure sure to configure the GitHub adapter.
+Make sure sure to configure the GitHub adapter if you want to contribute.
-That's it, you are now ready to use Gush.
+That's it, you are now ready to use Gush!

     .. note::

-        The GitHub adapter requires that you have a `GitHub`_, if don't have an account already then sign-up first (it's free).
+        The GitHub adapter requires that you have a `GitHub`_ account, if you don't have an account already then please sign-up first (it's free).

 Get the Project Source Code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~